Sony RX10 IV versus Fujifilm X-T2

 |Sony RX10 II (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.0||12.6||531||70|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the X-T2 offers a slightly higher resolution than the one in the RX10 IV (2360k vs 2359k dots).
-The following table reports on some other key feature differences and similarities of the Sony RX10 IV, the Fujifilm X-T2, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The table below summarizes some of the other core capabilities of the Sony RX10 IV and Fujifilm X-T2 in connection with corresponding information for a sample of similar cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X-T2 (⇒ lft)||2360||no||3.0||1040||tilting||no||8000||14.0||no||no|